 A New Home for Kirkland Museum of Fine & Decorative Art

-Kirkland Museum is temporarily closed because we are building a new facility and relocating to 12th Avenue and Bannock Street, near the Denver Art Museum and the Clyfford Still Museum, in Denver's Golden Triangle Neighborhood.
-Over 450 guests joined Denver Mayor Michael B. Hancock for the groundbreaking held September 10, 2015.
-The new 38,500-square-foot museum, designed by Seattle-based Olson Kundig, is projected to open fall 2017.
+Kirkland Museum is temporarily closed because we are building a new facility and relocating to 12th Avenue & Bannock Street, near the Denver Art Museum and the Clyfford Still Museum, in Denver's Golden Triangle Creative District.
+The new 38,500-square-foot museum, designed by Seattle-based Olson Kundig, is projected to open in early 2018.

 In 1910–1911 English-born artist Henry Read (1851–1935) commissioned architects Maurice B. Biscoe (1871–1953) and Henry H. Hewitt (1875–1926) to design 1311 Pearl Street for his Students’ School of Art at 1311 Pearl Street in Denver.
 The Arts & Crafts building has only ever served the cause of art education, creation and appreciation.